kayfgit/fitness_app/README.md

 - Have a way to complete the quest so no penalties are applied.

+- Have the purple version that you can activate in the settings (Because it's purple and really cool).

 ## END TODOS:

 - Have some way of checking that the exercises are actually being done instead of being cheated.